GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 ## Install Cloud Dataflow samples

-Dataflow runs jobs written using the Apache Beam SDK.
-To submit jobs to the Dataflow service using Java, your development environment requires Java, the Google Cloud SDK, the Apache Beam SDK for Java, and Apache Maven for managing SDK dependencies.
+Cloud Dataflow runs jobs written using the Apache Beam SDK.
+To submit jobs to the Cloud Dataflow service using Java, your development environment requires Java, the Google Cloud SDK, the Apache Beam SDK for Java, and Apache Maven for managing SDK dependencies.
 This tutorial uses a Cloud Shell environment that has Java, the Google Cloud SDK, and Maven installed.